megh-khaire/megh-khaire/README.md

 I have too many ongoing projects :)

-The plan is to finish, release and write blogs about all of these projects before 2025 starts. 🤞
+The plan is to finish, release and write blogs about all of these projects before 2025 ends. 🤞